 - Tennis elbow

-Here are two common orthopedic injury examples that would likely entitle the injured person to compensation:
+Here are two common orthopedic injury examples that may entitle the injured person to compensation:

-Student Athlete Injuries – A 17 year-old boy pitches for his high school baseball team.
+A 17-year-old boy pitches for his high school baseball team.
 He can register 101 MPH with his fastball, throws a mean curve ball, and is extremely accurate.
-But ignoring advice from the team doctor, the coach overuses the athlete and as a result he tears his rotator cuff.
-Not only is he in pain and will require surgery, but MLB scouts quickly lose interest.
-An orthopedic injury lawyer could collect the medical reports, analyze the prognosis, interview the scouts, and build a case that would not only give the boy and his family compensation for medical bills and suffering, but also for the negligence that destroyed a promising career in professional sports.
+Ignoring advice from the team doctor, the coach overuses the athlete and, as a result, he tears his rotator cuff.
+Not only is he in pain and may require surgery, but MLB scouts quickly lose interest.
+An orthopedic injury lawyer could collect the medical reports, analyze the prognosis, interview the scouts, and build a case seeking compensation for medical bills and suffering, as well as losses related to the alleged negligence that affected a promising career in professional sports.

-Workplace Injury – A worker who spends all day standing on a concrete floor has, for years, requested that her employer provide her with an orthopedic padded mat.
-One day she goes to a doctor due to agonizing pain in her feet, and is diagnosed with plantar fasciitis.
-Unable to work for the next six months, she faces lost wages and medical bills.
-She also suffers from severe depression due to her inability to hike with the family every weekend.
-Under the right circumstances, an orthopedic attorney can ensure she gets the highest compensation possible, and help her get her life back on track.
+For years, a worker who spends all day standing on a concrete floor has requested that her employer provide her with an orthopedic padded mat.
+One day she goes to a doctor due to severe pain in her feet and is diagnosed with plantar fasciitis.
+She then cannot work for the next six months and faces lost wages and medical bills.
+She also suffers from depression due to her inability to hike with the family every weekend.
+Under appropriate circumstances, an orthopedic attorney may pursue compensation and help her seek recovery for her losses.

 What are Some Common Causes of Orthopedic Injuries?